Early Life

-Seo Jung-jin was born in Cheongju, South Korea.
-He graduated from Jemulpo High School.
-He earned a Bachelor of Industrial Engineering and a Master of Business Administration from Konkuk University.
+Seo Jung-jin was born on October 23, 1957, in Cheongju, South Korea.
+He graduated from Jemulpo High School in Incheon and earned a Bachelor's degree in Industrial Engineering and a Master of Business Administration from Konkuk University.

 Rise to Success